Low-Rank Parity-Check Codes Over Finite Commutative Rings

 It was recently shown in \cite{Renner2020low} that LRPC codes can be generalized to the ring of integers modulo a prime power.
 This work was followed by \cite{RNP20} where the authors generalized the results of \cite{Renner2020low} to Galois rings, and the work in \cite{DKF21} that gives another generalization of LRPC codes to the rings of integers modulo a positive integer.

 In this paper, we use the structure theorem for finite commutative ring \cite{Mcdonald1974finite} to generalize the definition of LRPC codes over finite commutative rings, and provide an efficient decoder.
-We also show that the three conditions usually used to evaluate the success probability of the decoding can be reduced to only two conditions and, these two conditions allow to improve the theoretical bound of the failure probability of the decoder.
-Furthermore, we show that constructions of LRPC codes over finite fields can be done without choosing a prime number as the extension degree of the Galois Field as it was recommended in previous works.
+We also show that the three conditions usually used to evaluate the success probability of the decoding can be reduced to only two conditions and, these two conditions allow improving the theoretical bound of the failure probability of the decoder.
+Furthermore, we show that constructions of LRPC codes over finite fields can be done without choosing a prime number as the extension degree of the Galois field, as it was recommended in previous works.

-The rest of the paper is organized as follows: in Section \ref{sec:prelims}, we give some properties and mathematical notions that will be needed throughout the paper.
-That is, the resolution of linear systems, the rank, the free-rank and the product of two submodules in the Galois extension of finite commutative local rings.
-In Section \ref{sec:lrpc_flr}, we define LRPC codes over finite commutative local rings with a decoding algorithm and its complexity.
-We also give an upper bound for the failure probability.
-In Section \ref{sec:lrpc_fr}, we generalize the definition of LRPC codes to finite commutative rings and finally, conclusions and perspectives are given in Section \ref{sec:conclusion}.
+The rest of the paper is organized as follows: in Section \ref{sec:prelims}, we give some properties and mathematical notions that will be needed throughout the paper, that is, the resolution of linear systems, the rank, the free-rank, envelope-rank, and the product of two submodules in the Galois extension of finite commutative local rings.
+In Section \ref{sec:lrpc_flr}, we define LRPC codes over finite commutative local rings, and provide a decoding algorithm with its complexity.
+We also give an upper bound for the failure probability of the decoding algorithm and finally, we generalize the definition of LRPC codes to finite commutative rings in Section \ref{sec:lrpc_fr}.